Surrogate Modeling of Urban Boundary-Layer Flow: Results

 \subsection{Computational Efficiency of the Surrogates}

-Models have been trained on a server featuring an NVIDIA RTX A6000 graphic card units (GPUs) and a AMD EPYC 7742 64-Core Processor.
-We report the wall-clock time required to train the MLP-based surrogate models and the inference time of both KNN- and MLP-based surrogates.
-The MLP surrogates are evaluated on the NVIDIA and AMD processors due to their high computational demands, whereas KNN-based surrogates are evaluated only on AMD processors.
-The training times of the MLP surrogates is 880 s, 607 s, and 345 s for the $\alpha_{10}$, $\alpha_{15}$, and $\alpha_{30}$ training datasets, respectively.
-The corresponding training time on the AMD processor is 2903 s, 2166 s, and 1198 s, highlighting the substantial speedup provided by GPU technology.
-The training time decreases as the size of the training dataset is reduced, as could have been expected since the number of training samples reduces while the network architecture, batch size, and epochs are held fixed.
-As training samples decrease, the model requires fewer iterations to complete an epoch resulting in a shorter training time.
-As outlined in \S\ref{sec:k-nearest-neigbors-regression}, KNN-based surrogate models do not require a training phase, substantially reducing their deployment cost.
+Surrogate models have been trained on a server featuring an NVIDIA RTX A6000 graphical processing unit (GPUs) and an AMD EPYC 7742 64-Core Processor.
+We report the wall-clock time required for training and inference for both MLP- and SPL-based surrogate models.
+The MLP surrogates are trained and run on both the NVIDIA and AMD processors, whereas SPL-based surrogates are evaluated only on AMD processors.
+The MLP training time on the NVIDIA cards is 905 s, 608 s, and 310 s for the $\alpha_{10}$, $\alpha_{15}$, and $\alpha_{30}$ training datasets, respectively.
+The corresponding training time on the AMD processor is 1670 s, 1100 s, and 615 s, highlighting a solid speedup provided by GPU technology.
+The training time decreases as the size of the training dataset is reduced, as expected, since the number of training samples reduces while the network architecture, batch size, and epochs are held fixed.
+As training samples decrease, the model requires fewer iterations to complete an epoch, resulting in a shorter training time.
+For the SPL-based surrogate models, the time required to evaluate the polynomial coefficients is 302 s, 300 s, and 294 s for the $\alpha_{10}$, $\alpha_{15}$, and $\alpha_{30}$ training datasets, respectively.
+The inference time for a computational grid of size $64 \times 48 \times 48$ is 6.4 s for the MLP and 4 s for the SPL -- a significant improvement over the 30 hours required to run the LES.
+Specifically, the MLP model speedup is $16{,}875 \times$, whereas the SPL speedup is $27{,}000\times$ across the considered training data regimes.
+This analysis reveals that using data-driven surrogates can significantly reduce the computational cost of predicting time-averaged turbulent statistics when compared to LES approaches, thus making these models amenable for use in multi-query approaches such as uncertainty quantification and inverse problems.